• Skip to primary navigation

 Nopiming Provincial Park

 Home to one of our favourite places in Manitoba – Tulabi Falls – Nopiming Provincial Park is an excellent choice for Manitoba camping.
-Tulabi Falls Campground has 17 basic sites, 19 electrical sites, and six rental yurts to choose from, and is one of the quieter Manitoba provincial campgrounds.
+Tulabi Falls Campground has 17 basic sites, 19 electrical sites, and six rental yurts to choose from, and it is one of the quieter Manitoba provincial campgrounds.

 While there are no modern washrooms or showers here, we see it as a chance to get back to nature and discover the Canadian wilderness; in fact, Nopiming means “entrance to the wilderness” in Anishinabe.
 Also check out Beresford Lake Campground, Black Lake Campground, and Bird Lake Campground, while Shoe Lake has backcountry sites.